SIPs and ENERGY STAR

 Builders have the option of constructing a home to the prescriptive requirements of the ENERGY STAR Reference Design or demonstrating that their home meets the equivalent performance of the Reference Design through energy modeling.
 Both methods require inspection by a RESNET certified home energy rater.

-Insulation: The building enclosure must be insulated to meet the 2009 IECC.
+Insulation: The building enclosure must be insulated.
 ENERGY STAR allows builders to demonstrate compliance using an alternative equivalent UA calculation that accounts for the lack of thermal bridging in continuous insulation assemblies like SIPs.

 Air infiltration: ENERGY STAR qualified homes are subject to a blower door test that determines the amount of air infiltration.
 SIPs have a well-established track record of testing below 2 ACH50, and experienced SIP crews routinely build homes that test between 0.5 and 1 ACH50.
 Simply installing SIPs per the manufacturer’s specifications will easily meet the ENERGY STAR air infiltration requirements without any of the additional air sealing measures typically needed on wood frame homes.

 Air Infiltration Rates

 Ductwork in conditioned space: Placing ductwork in the conditioned attic space created by a SIP roof bypasses the ENERGY STAR requirement of insulating ductwork.
 In hot climates, the Prescriptive Path requires a radiant barrier if more than 10 feet of ductwork is placed in an unconditioned attic.
 If both the ductwork and air handler are placed in conditioned space, duct leakage testing can be waived.